netminer19/mcp-servers/src/image-converter/README.md

 ### 2. `resize_image`

 Resizes an image to specified dimensions or by a percentage.
+Can be used to enlarge or shrink images.

 **Parameters:**